Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Principal Components and LASSO

 In this paper we propose a combination of the aforementioned LASSO modifications together with principal components in order to preserve specific strengths and to minimize the possible shortcomings for each of the methods combined.

-First, we follow the arguments of \cite{Bai2008304}, who show that the use of targeted predictors help achieving significantly better forecasts of macroeconomic data using factor models.
-Instead of the usual approach to factor model forecasting, where the principal components are extracted from the full data set, the authors suggest using only a subset of it, selected by a chosen hard/soft thresholding algorithm.
+We follow the arguments of \cite{Bai2008304}, who show that the use of targeted predictors helps achieve significantly better forecasts of macroeconomic data using factor models.
+Instead of the usual approach to factor model forecasting, where the principal components follow from the full data set, the authors suggest using only a subset selected by a chosen hard/soft thresholding algorithms.
 In this way, an unsupervised algorithm becomes supervised one, because the choice of the targeted predictors now depends on the predicted variable.
-Therefore, following these arguments we propose employing the LASSO for subset selection (here we consider both the LASSO and the Adaptive LASSO, since the latter is expected to deliver more accurately selected variables due to its asymptotic properties under $p > n$ even under many highly correlated variables).
-From here on, let's assume that $X^{\lambda} \in \mathbb{R}^{q \times n}$ is a pre-selected matrix of significant variables under a certain fixed $\lambda$, where $0 < q \leq n $, and is scaled and centered.
+Following these arguments, we propose employing the LASSO, Adaptive LASSO and Square-Root LASSO for variable selection.
+These modifications deemed to more accurately select variables due to their known asymptotic properties under $p \gg n$ allowing for many highly correlated variables.
+From here on, let us assume that $X^{\lambda} \in \mathbb{R}^{q \times n}$ is a preselected matrix of significant variables under a fixed $\lambda$ by some variant of LASSO, where $0 < q \leq n $, and is scaled and centered.

+Following these arguments, we present the proposed algorithm in Section \ref{lassopca}, and follow with the explanation of the motivation behind each step in Section \ref{lassopcamotivation}.
+In Section \ref{sparsePCA} we discuss further fine-tuning of the proposed algorithm.